Emmanuelkimutai/alx-higher_level_programming/0x0E-SQL_more_queries/README.md

-Write a script that lists all genres from hbtn_0d_tvshows and displays the number of shows llinked to each other Write a script tha uses the hbtn_od_tvshows database to lists all genre of the show Dexter Write a script that lists all comedy shows in the database hbtn_0d_tvshows
+Write a script that lists all genres from hbtn_0d_tvshows and displays the number of shows llinked to each other Write a script tha uses the hbtn_od_tvshows database to lists all genre of the show Dexter Write a script that lists all comedy shows in the database hbtn_0d_tvshows Write a script that lists all showa and all genres linked to that show, from the database